ktalons/Violent-Python/README.md

 A curated portfolio of small, self-contained Python scripts for cybersecurity coursework with a Tkinter GUI <br> to browse, preview, and run them.

-> Educational use only.
-Do not use these scripts to violate policies or laws.
+> _For educational use only.
+Do not use these scripts to violate policies or laws._ ⚠️

 ---